pbzweihander/spam-musubi/README.md

 # spam-musubi

-Layer7 firewall for ActivityPub-compatible servers
+Layer7 firewall for ActivityPub-compatible servers.
+IPv4 only.